-A lane-level vehicle routing and navigation apparatus according to embodiments of the invention includes a simulation module that performs microsimulation of individual vehicles in a traffic stream, and a lane-level route optimizer that evaluates predicted conditions along candidate paths 45 FIG. 8; from an origin to a destination as determined by the simulation module, and determines recommended lanes to use and the associated lane-level maneuvers along the candidate paths.
-A link-level optimizer may be used to determine the candidate paths based on link travel times determined by the 50 simulation module which then may be further refined with the lane-level optimizer.
-The simulation may be based on real-time traffic condition data.
+A lane-level vehicle routing and navigation apparatus according to embodiments of the invention includes a simu- 45 lation module that performs microsimulation of individual vehicles in a traffic stream, and a lane-level route optimizer that evaluates predicted conditions along candidate paths from an origin to a destination as determined by the simulation module, and determines recommended lanes to use 50 and the associated lane-level maneuvers along the candidate paths.
+A link-level optimizer may be used to determine the candidate paths based on link travel times determined by the simulation module which then may be further refined with the lane-level optimizer.
+The simulation may be based on 55 real-time traffic condition data.

-The lane-level optimizer may take account of the operasimulation of the traffic controls or real-time traffic control data.
+The lane-level optimizer may take account of the operation of traffic controls along the candidate paths, including simulation of the traffic controls or real-time traffic control data.
 The simulation may be multi-threaded and/or distributed for faster computation in order to provide more timely navigation guidance or to evaluate multiple alternatives simultaneously.

-In accordance with another embodiment of the invention, a lane-level vehicle routing and navigation apparatus includes a simulation module that performs microsimulation of individual vehicles in a traffic stream to recommend candidate paths at lane level, and inputs for real-time traffic 65 condition data, wherein the microsimulation is based at least in part on said real-time traffic condition data.
+In accordance with another embodiment of the invention, a lane-level vehicle routing and navigation apparatus 65 includes a simulation module that performs microsimulation of individual vehicles in a traffic stream to recommend 2 candidate paths at lane level, and inputs for real-time traffic condition data, wherein the microsimulation is based at least in part on said real-time traffic condition data.